Contact us

 An introduction video on DeepVision™ Imaging System and its technology

-(Also see dual modality KingsVisionTM.
+(Also see dual modality KingsVisionTM with bioluminescence imaging capability.
 Also see Nirmidas NIR-I and NIR-II dyes and probes.)

 In addition to CW imaging mode, a unique added feature of DeepVision™ is its fluorescence lifetime imaging mode.
 By setting a delay time of detection, the emission generated by a 975 nm excitation pulse from rare-earth nanoparticles (lifetime ~ 10 milliseconds) versus the emission from quantum dots (lifetime in micro-second range) can be distinguished despite their overlapping emission wavelengths.
 Such life-time imaging detects zero background.
 This scheme can also be used for multiplexed molecular imaging in the least scattering 1500-1700 nm NIR-II window for single cell biomarker profiling in vivo.